I-am-PUID-0/DUMB_docs/docs/services/riven-frontend.md

 The **Riven Frontend** is the web-based interface for interacting with the Riven Backend.
 It allows users to manage settings, content, and integrations from a clean and modern UI.

-DMB handles automatic installation and updates of the frontend, including versioning and branch targeting.
+DUMB handles automatic installation and updates of the frontend, including versioning and branch targeting.
 It is served by a lightweight web server and preconfigured to communicate with the backend at startup.

 ---

-## ⚙️ Configuration Settings in `dmb_config.json`
+## ⚙️ Configuration Settings in `dumb_config.json`

 ```json
 "riven_frontend": {